 Often, people need to sneak in their dental care during a lunch break or sick day.
 If this is the case, your time might be limited.
-In that case, you may need to expand your search area a little in order to accommodate your time constraints.
+As such, you may need to expand your search area a little in order to accommodate your time constraints.
 Finding a dentist you can fit into your schedule is just as important as finding one that is physically close by.

-Conversely, if your schedule is more open, having a broader search area could give you lots of choices.
-Getting across town while most other people are at work or school could prove to be a quick trip.
-Travel time shrinks when you aren’t dealing with rush hour traffic.
+Conversely, if your schedule is more open, having a broader search area could give you a lot more choices.
+Getting across town while most other people are at work or school could prove to be a quick trip if it means you’ll save a few bucks in the process.
 Take that into consideration when trying to find the right dentist.

 4. Ask Your Doctor

 If you already see a family doctor for routine care, you can ask them for recommendations for dentists as well.
 They may be able to connect you to other doctors nearby, including dentists.

 This is also handy for helping to keep all your care in your insurance network.
 Your doctor is likely to know who is nearby and accepting patients with your needs.
 Just because they provide a different type of care doesn’t mean they can’t help you find a dentist.